mikedilger/gossip/README.md

 - build essentials like gcc and make (debian: "build-essential")
 - cmake (debian: "cmake")
 - pkg-config (debian: "pkg-config")
-- openssl (debian: "libssl-dev")
+- openssl (debian: "libssl-dev") (this is only needed if not compiling with feature "rustls-tls")
 - fontconfig (debian: "libfontconfig1-dev")
-- ffmpeg support (debian: libavutil-dev libavformat-dev libavfilter-dev libavdevice-dev libxext-dev libclang-dev)
+- ffmpeg support (debian: libavutil-dev libavformat-dev libavfilter-dev libavdevice-dev libxext-dev libclang-dev)  (this is only needed if compiling with feature "video-ffmpeg")

 #### macOS